joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-10-04-chocolate-bad.md

 However, we'll now switch to an intuitive picture of the hidden pendulum that drives the system toward balance so that $P(m,d) = 1/2$ for all $m$ and $d.$

-### Lane model
+### The power of physics

 The striking thing about this bag is how it can restore balance.
 To get a handle on this, I focus on how the system switches back and forth between the $\mathbf{M}$ and $\mathbf{D}$ states and, in particular, how it behaves when it's very imbalanced.

+To do this, we'll abandon analyzing individual systems and look at the average system as it settles down to $\left(0,0\right).$

-Because the $\mathbf{BS}$ (blank slate) state is just a stopover, a temporary state we reside in while we restart the game, we will immediately determine the system's next state rather than keeping track of a bunch of $\mathbf{BS}$ states.
+**Note**: because the $\mathbf{BS}$ (blank slate) state is just a stopover, a temporary state we reside in while we restart the game, we will immediately determine the system's next state rather than keeping track of a bunch of $\mathbf{BS}$ states.

 Suppose we find ourselves having just eaten a soymilk chocolate, with the bag in the state $\left(m,d\right).$ What is the relative likelihood of our next moves?